Indian shares pause rally as some banks, Reliance fall after run-up

 “We’ve only now beginning to respond to this (inflation worries) as a point of concern,” James said.

-Carmaker Tata Motors (TAMO.NS) slipped 5% and was the top loser on the Nifty after it warned of a bumpy ride ahead. read more
+Carmaker Tata Motors slipped 5% and was the top loser on the Nifty after it warned of a bumpy ride ahead.

-Index heavyweight Reliance Industries (RELI.NS) dipped 0.5% after rising more than 1% in the previous three sessions.
+Index heavyweight Reliance Industries dipped 0.5% after rising more than 1% in the previous three sessions.

-IT stocks (.NIFTYIT), however, extended gains into a third session, rising 1.2% and limiting some losses in the benchmark indexes.
+IT stocks, however, extended gains into a third session, rising 1.2% and limiting some losses in the benchmark indexes.

 Our Standards: The Thomson Reuters Trust Principles.